angular-fullstack/generator-angular-fullstack/docs/generators/heroku.md

   }
 }
 ```

 One of the odd things about the Node driver is that the default timeout for replica set connections is only 1 second, so make sure you're setting it to something more like 30s like in this example.

-Your app should now be live.
-To view it run `heroku open`.

 >
 > If you're using any oAuth strategies, you must set environment variables for your selected oAuth.
 For example, if we're using **Facebook** oAuth we would do this :